Operations and Administration - for SaaS Mode¶

 All deployments are automated thanks to our Ansible playbooks.

-All our playbooks are versionned, maintened and reviewed by the Toucan Toco tech team.
+All our playbooks are versioned, maintained and reviewed by the Toucan Toco tech team.

-As a good practice, we never need to directly connect to a Toucan Toco’s node to run manually commands.
-We reduce the risk of human fault and deploy process is able to auto-scale.
+As a best practice, we never directly connect to a Toucan Toco node in order to run manual commands.
+We reduce the risk of human error and deployment is able to auto-scale.

-We also centralized system logs like syslog, auth, nginx (access and error) and fail2ban.
-We are able to detect brute force, spams and malicious behavior thanks to our dashboards.
-For each detected pattern, we rise automated alerts thanks to Elastalert.
+We also have centralized system logs like syslog, auth, nginx (access and error) and fail2ban.
+We are able to detect brute force attacks, spam and malicious behavior on our dashboards.
+For each detected pattern, we receive automated alerts thanks to Elastalert.

-As a good practice, we never need to directly connect to a Toucan Toco’s node to follow the activities and logs.
-It’s a main point in our ability to scale our monitoring and how we follow the activity.
+As a best practice, we never need to directly connect to a Toucan Toco node to follow activity and logs.
+This is at the core of our ability to scale our monitoring.

 We regularly and automatically scan our servers in search for:

 - open ports